 No one wants to pick up a printer for the classroom to find that the print quality is abysmal.
 An inkjet printer will work best if you’re planning on printing color photos or graphics in addition to plain text.
 A laser would do well with text-only prints.
 Of course, several things can affect a printer’s overall print quality.
 These include the printhead design, the driver, and the quality of the ink.
 However, the main thing to look out for is the printer’s DPI or dots per inch ratio.
 It will tell you exactly how accurately a printer will replicate the pixels of a given image.

 6. The Print Speed of a Color Printer

 If you do a lot of printing (what teacher doesn’t), you’ll want a printer that can quickly expel dozens of pages in a few minutes.
 Printer speed is generally measured in pages per minute.
 A printer will have different PPM speeds depending on the number of text pages and image pages in a stack.
 When you see a PPM rating on a printer at the store or online, it refers to how many pages of plain black text a printer can produce in one minute.

-Another big thing to consider is wireless connectivity.
-Ask yourself where you would like to print from and what devices you are going to print from most often.
+Another big one of our tips for buying a color printer is to consider is wireless connectivity.
+Ask yourself where you would like to print from and what devices you will print from most often.
 Every printer offers wired connectivity, but not every model will offer wifi or Bluetooth connectivity.
 If you plan on printing from your smartphone or tablet, you’ll want a printer with wireless connectivity options.

-Finally, you’ll want to keep paper format in mind.
+Our final advice on our list with tips for buying a color printer is to keep paper format in mind.
 Not every printer can easily accept legal-sized paper.
 In the same vein, scanner beds on some all-in-one printers are too small for legal documents.
 You’ll also want to consider whether or not you’ll be printing on unusually sized paper quite often.
-It is something elementary school teachers or those who print projects will need to consider when vying for the best color printer for teachers.
+It is something elementary school teachers or those who print projects will need to consider when vying for teachers’ best color printer.